GAEILGE

 The Arts in Education Portal was one of the objectives of the Arts in Education Charter – signed December 2012 by the Minister for Education and Skills and the Minister for Arts, Heritage and the Gaeltacht.
 A major objective in the Arts in Education Charter, was the establishment of a National Arts in Education Online Portal for arts education in Ireland (4.12).
 The Charter Implementation Group, established by both Ministers in 2013, has given detailed attention to the planning and design of such a portal.
 With the appreciated assistance of experts from a variety of partnership organisations much progress has been made and Ireland’s Arts in Education Portal was launched on 19 May, in Dublin Castle.

 The ethos for the portal is about building a community of practice within arts and education, and providing a space where both artists and teachers can be supported and inspired.
-It will provide a platform through which good collaboration practice in arts-in-education and arts education will be supported, developed and enhanced.
-Submissions for the portal will be invited on an ongoing basis and templates and guidelines have been drawn up to assist those who wish to make a submission.
+It provides a platform through which good collaboration practice in arts-in-education and arts education will be supported, developed and enhanced.
+Submissions for the portal are be invited on an ongoing basis and templates and guidelines have been drawn up to assist those who wish to make a submission.
 The Portal’s development is rooted in the desire to empower people, and build confidence, passion and support.
 Underpinning the development of the portal is a strong and implicit shared belief in the intrinsic value of the arts in the lives of children.
 The Portal – through the content that it shares – will have a role in advocating this value.
 The portal seeks to reflect current practice that is taking place in Ireland.
 Its vision is to establish a structure through which the arts and education community can be developed.
 From here, the content will develop through continued support and building of the community both online and offline.
-New features for the Portal will be phased in over the coming months.

 The following definitions from the Arts and Education Charter help to give an understanding of the nature of Arts-in-Education practice: